pnkraemer/probdiffeq/docs/benchmarks/taylor_lorenz/plot.md

     name: python3
 ---

-# Taylor-series: FitzHugh-Nagumo
+# Taylor-series: Lorenz96 problem

-The FHN problem is a common non-stiff differential equation.
+The Lorenz96 problem is a common differential equation.

 ```python
 """Benchmark all Taylor-series estimators on the Fitzhugh-Nagumo problem."""